Homosexual Normalization and the Church

 To discuss this crisis meaningfully, we must get beyond the “pro-this/anti-that” labels and dispel a false dichotomy, which has infiltrated our dialogue on the role of homosexuals in the Church and the role of the Church in regard to homosexuals.

 Homosexual advocacy groups often rebut dissenters by claiming they are pharisaical, intolerant and judgmental – accusations which serve only to preclude discussing this issue consequentially.
 Those who apply such labels do so only as a means of arresting discourse.
-Disagreement with homosexual advocates’ social agendas has no direct correlation with one’s capacity to love or have compassion for others.
-Nor is such dissent necessarily related to judgment, which is God’s alone.
+Disagreement with the social agendas of homosexual advocates has no direct correlation with one’s capacity to love or have compassion for homosexuals.
+Nor is such dissent necessarily related to judgment, which is for God alone.
 Rather, it is about discernment between right and wrong, and obedience to objective truth rather than the cult of subjective relativism popularly justified under the contemporary aegis of “tolerance” and “diversity.”

 To discern right from wrong in the Episcopal Church, we find in Article VI of Religion, (BCP, p.
 868) that “Holy Scripture contains all things necessary to salvation….”
 Scripture is the first resource of our faith, and the foundation on which the tenets of reason and tradition reside.
 The “First Promise” taken by all of our clergy in their ordinal vows is to abide by this foundation.
 If Scripture is not accepted for what it is – the authoritative, infallible Word of God – then there remains no foundation for faith in the Triune God.